 The concerns raised above can be resolved / addressed by imposition of relevant conditions.
+Some are not required to be further investigated, as discussed elsewhere in the body of this report (i.e. Acid Sulfate Soils and Contamination of Land).
 As such, the proposed development is supportable, subject to the conditions of consent.